sergey-arkhipov/rails-nvim/README.md

 - controllers (Econtroller)
 - views (Eview)
 - tests specs (Espec)
+- helpers (Ehelper)
+- services (Eservice)

 Pass new name to create new file.
-Just now simply create file without standard boilerplate
+Just now, simply create file without standard boilerplate.

+You can define self-command or modify existed by pass config parameters as showed below

+The logic of transition to A (alternative) and R (related) files is partially implemented.
+For example, the controller file for this model is called from the model file.
 The logic of transition to A (alternative) and R (related) files is partially implemented.
 For example, the controller file for this model is called from the model file.